PjrCodes/docs/SkyBlock/README.md

 ### Interest

 For money stored in your bank, you recieve an interest.
-The interest is credited every hour you are online.
+The interest is credited for every hour you are online.
 The rate of interest is not revealed and keeps changing.

 ## Challenges